rkmonarch/Buy-me-a-matic/README.md

-# Poly-Fund
+# Buy Me a Matic
-Poly-Fund provides utilities to create your personal profile on-chain.
-Every user can buy their unique ENS from Poly-Fund and use it to create an on-chain profile.
+Buy-me-a-matic provides utilities to create your personal profile on-chain.
+Every user can buy their unique ENS from Buy-me-a-matic and use it to create an on-chain profile.
 Share your on-chain profile with a larger audience and receive MATIC as a donation.
 This dApp is enhanced with Polygon Network so users will have a seamless transaction experience over the action of sending or receiving MATIC.
-Feel secure as your data is stored on smart contract and Poly-Fund gets it through your ENS domain.
+Feel secure as your data is stored on smart contract and Buy-me-a-matic gets it through your ENS domain.
 ## Demo
 ![land](https://user-images.githubusercontent.com/43074241/209424200-6d8672b7-c95f-4448-8d77-170de636bde5.png)